mazurowski-lab/finetune-SAM/README.md

 ## Updated functions:
 - [X] May-15-2024, add functions to auto save training args and load args for validation; save your time for manual definition.
 - [X] May-15-2024, add two jupyter-notebooks showing examples about how to make predictions on 3D volumes/2D pngs without ground truth; and for visualization.
 - [X] May-15-2024, provide two additional example demos.
+- [X] June-10-2024, add spatial transformation choice in dataset.py

 ## a): fine-tune to one single task-specific dataset